Sugar – the WHO and the what

 No video selected.

 Recently there has been a flurry of media attention on the World Health Organization’s (WHO) Draft Sugars Guideline.
 So what is it?
-On 3 March 2014 WHO held a press conference where they announced they were opening up for discussion the Draft Sugars Guideline which would continue to propose that sugars should make up less than 10 per cent of total daily energy intake (measured in kilojoules or calories).
+On 3 March 2014, WHO held a press conference where they announced they were opening up for discussion the Draft Sugars Guideline which would continue to propose that sugars should make up less than 10 per cent of total daily energy intake (measured in kilojoules or Calories).

-Dating back to 2002, WHO’s current guidelines of 10 per cent translate to around 50 grams added sugar (around 12 teaspoons) over a day which is on the low side compared to what we currently take in.
+Dating back to 2002, WHO’s current guidelines of 10 per cent translate to around 50 grams added sugar (around 12 teaspoons) over a day, which is on the low side compared to what we currently take in.
 But this guideline has been well accepted and widely used.
 See my pdf free Download (470 KB) for how it compares.

 However, now it further suggests that "a reduction to below 5 per cent of total energy intake per day would have additional benefits.
 Five per cent of total energy intake is equivalent to 25 grams (around 6 teaspoons) of sugar per day for an adult of normal Body Mass Index (BMI).”
-According to WHO’s Dr Francesco Branca, the director of WHO’s Department for Nutrition for Health and Development, the sugars being referred to in the Guidelines are ‘free sugars’ as opposed to ‘intrinsic sugars’.

 What are ‘free sugars’?